 Conservation and Restoration

-ConservationAlong with collection, academic research and education, conservation is one of the principle tasks of every museum.
-The museum conservators are responsible for preserving the collection items in their care for future generations.
+ConservationAlong with collection, academic research and education, conservation is one of the principal tasks of every museum.
+Museum conservators are responsible for preserving the collection items in their care for future generations.

 The Department of Conservation and Restoration at the Hamburger Kunsthalle was established in the 1950s.
 Five conservators are currently employed in the department – three paintings conservators, a conservator of prints and drawings and a conservator of contemporary art – along with a trainee.
 They are jointly responsible for a collection of around 3,500 paintings, 1,000 sculptures and installations from 700 years of art history.
 The Kupferstichkabinett holds in excess of 100,000 items in its collection of drawings, prints and photographs, which dates from the 15th century to the present day.